 Many newcomers say they first come to Neighborhood Church seeking “community.”
 As our lives grow and evolve, many of us are increasingly isolated.
-A study published in 2006 by the American Sociological Review reported a significant increase in loneliness.
-People are experiencing a greater level of isolation than ever before.
 Humans are social beings – we need community in the same way we need food and shelter.

 As a newcomer, a great way to explore Neighborhood Church is getting involved in some of our groups and activities.
 We have many, many groups and activities that you are welcome to join, these groups are particularly good for newcomers.
-Our Director of Membership, Kim Hayden, or Welcome Table Sunday Volunteers can help you find the right group and answer any questions you may have.
+ZaNyaa Lee or any of our Welcome Table volunteers can help you find the right group and answer any questions you may have.
 Check out the calendar listings for more information.

 Newcomer Gatherings & Events

 - New to Neighborhood: orientation class held throughout the year

 - Bridging Groups: two-week long introduction to the Church and Unitarian Universalism

 - Neighborhood People of Color: activities and discussion that address issues of diversity.
 Meets on the 4th Sunday of the month after 2nd service

 - Dining For Dollars: member-hosted meals and activities throughout the year (proceeds benefit the church)